TOMJID/Vehicle-Rental-System-database/README.md

 ---

 ### Query 4: GROUP BY & HAVING
-Purpose: Find popular vehicles with more than 2 bookings.
+Purpose: Find the total number of bookings for each vehicle and display only those vehicles that have more than 2 bookings.

 **How it works:**
 - Groups bookings by vehicle